MrPickles/dotfiles/README.md

 [solarized][solarized] colorscheme.
 The configuration has powerline-based fonts status bars for vim and tmux, and uses a [Powerlevel10k][powerlevel10k] as its zsh theme.
-Thus you'll need to patch to a font that supports powerline and font-awesome symbols.
+Thus you'll need to patch to a font that supports powerline and Font Awesome symbols.

 ## Prequisites